sergioesenebe/myTrip/README.md

-## esenebe trips
+## esenebe myTrip
-**esenebe trips** is a travel web app to discover destinations, follow travelers, search and manage trips, save favorites, and like itineraries — secured with **JWT + bcryptjs**.
+**esenebe myTrip** is a social network for travelers, where users can share their experiences, follow other users, “like” posts, and save them to view later.

 [🌐 Live Demo](https://mytrip.esenebe.com)